LIBERATING FOOTBALL TRAVEL

 The nearest hotel to the ground, walking distance away, is a Holiday Inn Express, functional lodging with free parking in Springkerse Business Park.

-For more of a feel of historic Stirling, a grand Victorian building houses wedding fave Colessio, 40 luxurious rooms, an upscale grill restaurant and cocktail bar.
+For more of a feel of historic Stirling, a grand Victorian building houses wedding fave Colessio, 40 luxurious rooms in the city centre, an upscale grill restaurant and cocktail bar.

 Equally known as a traditional inn but providing three-star rooms on the second floor, The Portcullis dates back even further, to the 1780s, its steep vantage point offering grand views right below Stirling Castle.